Updated April 2020

 This means that while 1Password is open, it’s possible for someone who has access to your computer to read that information from your computer’s memory.
 Under normal circumstances, only you have access to that information.
 This is how all software works and was not the issue raised in the report.

-The report describes a specific and unlikely attack.
+The 2019 report described a specific and unlikely attack.
 An attacker must be able to read memory when 1Password for Windows is locked without being able to read it when it is unlocked.
 If someone has this level of access to your computer, there are many simpler ways they can steal secrets.

 What you can do